openstack-archive/solar/doc/source/tutorials/wordpress.rst

   solar resource create nodes templates/nodes count=1

 It will create all required resources to run actions on solar-dev1.
-You can analyze `templates/nodes.yaml` later.
-Now we create resources defined in `docker.yaml`
+You can analyze `templates/nodes` later.
+Now we create resources defined in `docker`

 .. code-block:: bash